-As a minimum, all vehicles in Russia must have third-party liability insurance, which covers you if somebody makes a claim for vehicle damage, personal injuries or legal costs against you.
+As a minimum, you must insure all vehicles in Russia with at least third-party liability insurance, which covers you if somebody makes a claim for vehicle damage, personal injuries or legal costs against you.

+Because of this, many expats take out private healthcare when they move to Russia.
 You can either take out a private healthcare plan from a provider in Russia (costs vary significantly), or instead take out a specialist expat healthcare plan in your country of origin.

-While dental care is free for people under the age of 18, it can be an expensive business for adults.
+Although dental care is free for people under the age of 18, it can be an expensive business for adults.

 More than 60% of families in Russia either have a private healthcare plan that includes dental care for their children or have a specialist dental plan with a private provider.

-However, as in other places, your home is likely to be the most expensive thing you ever buy, so as a bare minimum it can be a good idea to have its rebuild costs protected.
+However, as in other places, your home is likely to be the most expensive thing you ever buy.
+Consequently, getting a minimum level of home building insurance can be a good idea to have its rebuild costs protected.

 Again, you’re not legally obligated to take out contents insurance on your belongings, but there are several reasons why you might want to do so.
 If you have high-value belongings, are likely to spend a significant time away from your property, or are renting out rooms in your home, a contents insurance scheme could be a wise investment.

 State unemployment benefits are available to Russian citizens and expats working in the country, but they rarely offer enough to even cover the most basic of living expenses.
-(Click here if you’re looking for work in Russia.)

 Some private health insurance schemes cover basic travel insurance, but in the majority of cases you’ll need to take out specialist insurance yourself.

-As with elsewhere in Europe, it’s possible to take out single, multi-trip or annual packages, and the standard of coverage and cost of cover varies significantly based on your personal circumstances and the activities you’re likely to undertake when abroad.
+As with elsewhere in Europe, it’s possible to take out single, multi-trip or annual packages, and the standard of coverage.
+The cost of cover varies significantly based on your personal circumstances and the activities you’re likely to undertake when abroad.